Lake Mburo National Park

-Lake Mburo National Park (aka whispers in the wind) is a national park located in Nyabushozi County, Kiruhura District near Mbarara in Uganda.
+Lake Mburo National Park is a national park located in Nyabushozi County, Kiruhura District in Uganda.

 Location

 Lake Mburo National Park is located in Kiruhura District in the Western Region of Uganda, about 30 km east of Mbarara and about 240 km by road west of Kampala.

 History

 Lake Mburo was originally gazetted in 1933 as a controlled hunting area and upgraded to a game reserve in 1963.
 The region was settled by Banyankole Bahima pastoralists who traditionally herd Ankole cattle, and still do.
 The residents continued to graze their cattle in the reserve, a situation decried by western conservationists, who termed them "invaders" in 1981, but were expelled from their lands after it was upgraded to national park status in 1983, as hoped for by some in the West.
 The Obote government's upgrade decision was intended, in part, to weaken the Banyankole, who supported anti-Obote rebels.
 It came at the time of the Operation Bonanza massacre of 300,000 people during the Ugandan Bush War.
 As the evicted pastoralists were not compensated for lost grazing land or assisted with resettling, many remained hostile to the upgrade.
 The rangeland outside the park was subsequently subdivided into small ranges and subsistence farming plots.

 In 1985, the second Obote regime fell and the previous residents of Lake Mburo re-occupied the park's land, expelling park staff, destroying infrastructure, and killing wildlife.
 Less than half of the park's original land area was eventually re-gazetted by the National Resistance Movement government in 1986.

-Within the park there are still culturally significant locations, such as Rubanga, where sacrifices were once made to the gods, Ruroko is where the semi-mythical Bachwezi lived, and Kigarama was where the pages (servants) of the king used to stay.
+Within the park there are still culturally significant locations, such as Rubanga, where sacrifices were once made to the gods; Ruroko is where the semi-mythical Bachwezi lived, and Kigarama was where the servants of the king used to stay.